 Fig. 117 In the engine compartment: cap on the brake fluid container

-Brake fluid will gradually absorb water from the surrounding air.
+and safety warnings Brake fluid will gradually absorb water from the surrounding air.
 The brake system will be damaged if there is too much water in the brake fluid.
 The boiling point of the brake fluid is also considerably reduced by the water content.
 Heavy use of the brakes may cause a vapour lock in the brake system if the water content is too high.
 Vapour locks reduce levels of braking power, considerably increase braking distance and can even cause the brake system to fail completely.
 Your own safety and that of other road users depends on having a brake system that functions properly at all times .

 Brake fluid specification